Skip to main content

 Open

 In March 2025, DOD partially concurred with this recommendation.
 In July 2025, DOD stated that it no longer concurs with this recommendation.
 Specifically, it said that DODEA reviewed its staff-to-student ratios in special education classrooms and found them to be lower than national averages.
-The agency also said that basing staffing allocations on a "simple tally" of IEP service minutes is operationally unfeasible.
+The agency also said that basing staffing allocations on a "simple tally" of IEP service minutes is operationally unfeasible and maintained this position as of March 2026.
 We agree that only using IEP service minutes to determine staffing allocations would not be appropriate, and we did not recommend doing so.
 However, required IEP service minutes provide critical information on the frequency and duration of services required to meet individual student's' needs.
 Further, they can vary widely among students.
 Moreover, at 13 of the 14 DODEA schools we visited-located in the three largest DODEA school districts, which collectively educate 50 percent of all DODEA students receiving special education services-school staff told us that basing staffing formulas solely on student headcounts does not allow staff to provide the required number of service outlined in students' IEPs.
 This is particularly significant, given that at all 14 schools we visited, DODEA school staff cited special education staffing shortages-and resulting heavy workloads-as an obstacle to educating students with disabilities.
 Moreover, they told us that staffing shortages impact the quality and frequency of services for students receiving special education.
 By allocating staff in a way that considers students' legally required IEP minutes, DODEA could better ensure that students receive the support to which they are entitled to make progress towards their educational goals.

 Department of Defense The Secretary of Defense should ensure that the Under Secretary of Defense for Personnel and Readiness directs the DODEA Director to ensure that any special education paraeducators who work with students who may need behavioral supports receive crisis training.
 (Recommendation 2)